-The Centre Team offer a range Accredited and vocational courses aimed at equipping the women with the skills needed for employment.
+The Centre Team offers the Women into Work programme – a range of Accredited and vocational courses aimed at equipping the women with the skills needed for employment.

 Personal development workshops are also provided to improve self-esteem and confidence.
-We partner with local business who provide employment and voluntary opportunities for our women.
+We partner with local and national businesses who provide employment and voluntary opportunities for our women.

 We welcome volunteers to help enrich our meaningful activity programme at The Sanctuary.
 We are actively looking for more Kitchen Assistant volunteers to help with preparing food for the women.